CiscoDevNet/NX-SDK/README.md

          cd $ENXOS_SDK_ROOT
          source environment-setup-x86-wrsmllib32-linux
       ```
-    -  NOTE: <p>If building applications in the native Linux environment (outside the NXSDK build environment),
+    -  NOTE: <p>If building applications in the native Linux environment (outside the NX-SDK build environment),
              use the proper options for the build tools to generate 32-bit binaries, e.g. "-m32".
 This is
-             taken care of for you if using the NXSDK build environment. </p>
+             taken care of for you if using the NX-SDK build environment. </p>
   - Nothing to build for Python Applications.

 ## 3. Unit Testing Custom Application
-  - For simple testing of the custom application, copy the application (binary) to the switch.
+  - For simple testing of the custom application, copy the application (binary(C++) or source(Python)) to the switch.
   - Start the custom application from BASH (step 6) for simple testing.
   - Once the custom application has been tested and verified in BASH then proceed to step (4) to start the application from VSH.